-The discount is the difference between the market value of the ESS interests and the amount you or one of your associates paid to acquire them.
+An ESS interest acquired by your associate in respect of your employment is treated as though the ESS interest was acquired by you.
+The discount is the difference between the market value of the ESS interests and the amount paid to acquire them.